sgoldenlab/simba/docs/labelling_aggression_tutorial.md

 `>` advance to the next frame

-`Jump Size` Here the user can select a range of framed by which to advance or jump backwards.
-When the user then press the `<<` or `>>` buttons to the right of the scale the frames advance, or go back, the Jump Size frame amount.
+`Jump Size` You can select a range of frames to advance or jump backwards.
+When you then press the `<<` or `>>` buttons to the right of the scale, the frames advance or go back the Jump Size frame count indicated.

-`Jump to selected frame` The user also have the option to manually enter frame number into this entry box, then clicking this button to display the corresponding image.
+`Jump to selected frame` You have the option to manually enter a frame number into this entry box, which will then display the corresponding image.

 `Frame Range` By selecting this box and entering a range of numbers in the adjacent entry boxes, saving and advancing to the next frame will save all frames in the Frame Range, inclusive, as containing the marked behaviors.